 2. Schedule Appointments Over Holiday Breaks

 A few moms told me they wait to schedule appointments over holiday breaks, like Thanksgiving or Christmas, when they know their spouse will be off work.
-While these may be busier times for your dentist, if you schedule an appointment far enough in advance you should be okay.
+While these may be busier times for your dentist, you should be okay if you schedule an appointment far enough in advance.

 It might also be a nice way to get a teeth cleaning right after chowing down on all that delicious holiday food!

 3. Find a Dentist with Childcare

 A few of my mom friends told me their dentist actually provides free child care.
 This was a new concept to me; I didn’t even know dentists were doing this now.

 “How I’ve typically gone to the dentist was getting a babysitter.
 I’ve been lucky to have sitters that didn’t charge too much and were great people.
 Since moving to North Richland Hills, however, I found a dentist that actually provides childcare for free.
 So now I don’t even worry about it!”

 “When Wilson was little, if I had to go for a short visit or cleaning, I took him because our dentist has a child care area.
 When I had to go for a root canal, I either went during the day while he was at daycare or found someone to watch him.”

 4. Go While Your Child Is at Day Care

 Do you work during the day?
 If your child is in daycare, schedule some time around lunch or early or late in the day to go to the dentist for an appointment while your child still has a place to be.
 This is what I did for my most recent appointment.
 While I was a little disappointed to be losing out on hours I would be able to work that day, I was glad to be able to go to the dentist easily and not have to worry about what I would do with my little one.